 During their tenure, the men of the CCC constructed the stone wall along the edge of the canyon in the Grand Canyon Village National Historic Landmark District.
 They improved the Bright Angel trail and built resthouses along the route.

-The CCC developed camps the North Rim and Desert View in addition to constructing several trails.
-And the CCC ran the trans-canyon telephone line to connect the north and south sides of the canyon.
+The CCC developed camps at the North Rim and Desert View, constructed several trails, and ran the trans-canyon telephone line connecting the north and south sides of the canyon.

 Petrified Forest National Park in Arizona